half-duplex/hopebot/README.md

 ## Usage
 Users can:
 - Redeem tokens by just sending them to the bot
+- Find the room for a talk by sending the pretalx link to the bot
 - Use the only user level command, `!help`

 For bot owners, the following commands are available: